Fantavious Fritz is a Canadian born writer, director, and photographer.

-Spanning narrative, music video, and commercial genres of filmmaking, Fantavious’s work has garnered awards from festivals around the world and commissions from high-profile clients, such as Stella McCartney and H&M. His recent work for CNN with Figliulo & Partners sparked conversation ahead of the midterm elections in 2018.
+Spanning narrative, music video, and commercial genres of filmmaking, Fantavious’s work has garnered awards from festivals around the world and commissions from high-profile clients, such as Stella McCartney and H&M. His work for CNN with Figliulo & Partners sparked conversation ahead of the midterm elections.

 Fantavious has worked with some of music’s most celebrated names, including Drake and Tyler the Creator, in addition to Toronto-based artists like Kaytranada.
 His direction of “Work,” for musician Charlotte Day, earned the Grand Prize at the 2018 Prism Prize Awards.
 In 2017, he was shortlisted for the Young Director Award in Cannes.